|Birth: ||Jan. 12, 1894|

 Tom's life was full of colorful events and too many brushes with history to recount here.
 He was truly a memorable personality, a passionate husband, and a devoted father.
 He is remembered and missed.

-Other members in Tom's family who served during World War II include his sons, Zachariah T. Stanborough (a bomber pilot with the Army Air Corps) and Thomas William Stanborough (in the Navy, a survivor of the U.S.S.
-Arizona, later died in the Solomon Sea); his daughter, Thelma Stanborough Blalock (a civilian employee with the Army Air Corps); his son-in-law, Dennis Ferrell Blalock (an infantry commander with the Army); and numerous nephews.
+Other members in Tom's family who served during World War II include his sons, Thomas William Stanborough (a survivor of the U.S.S.
+Arizona, later died in the Solomon Sea) and Zachariah T. Stanborough (a bomber pilot with the Army Air Corps); his daughter, Thelma Stanborough Blalock (a civilian employee with the Army Air Corps); his son-in-law, Dennis Ferrell Blalock (an infantry commander with the Army); and numerous nephews.

 Zachariah Thomas Stanborough (1859 - 1932)